Bolakalebb/alx-system_engineering-devops/0x02-shell_redirections/README.md

 "2-hellofile" display the content of the /etc/passwd file.
 "3-twofiles"display the content of /etc/passwd and /etc/hosts
 "4-lastlineofafile" display the last 10 lines of /etc/passwd
+"5-firstlines" display the first 10 lines of /etc/passwd